NC5324/NC5324/README.md

-## Hey there 👋

 <p align="justify">
-  I'm a passionate software developer with a problem-solver mindset, experienced mainly with Java & Angular thanks to my daily job but I also like to experiment with various different technologies to solve interesting problems.
+  Pssionate software developer with a problem-solver mindset, experienced mainly with Java & Angular thanks to my daily job but I also like to experiment with various different technologies to solve interesting problems.
 </p>